 Texas officially has 17 documented species of owls.

-If you want to see owls, several can be seen and heard in your local parks and neighborhoods.
-Others require a more adventurous spirit, with hours of travel and then mountain hiking.
+Several owl species can be seen and heard in your local parks and neighborhoods.
+Others require a more adventurous spirit, with hours of travel and mountain hiking.

-The good news is that with the right knowledge and enough persistence, it’s possible for you to find at least 14 of the 17 owls on this list.
+The good news is that with the right knowledge and enough persistence, it’s possible to see at least 10 of the 17 owls on this list.